sonata-project/ecommerce/docs/index.rst

 * **Complete order process**
     Customers, Basket, Orders and Invoices
 * **Payment**
-    Several payment means are at your disposal and extendable!
+    Several extendable payment methods are at your disposal!

 Summary